tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

                               // the array into a single result of type V
 ```

-All of the above are pure in the sense that they do not mutate a, but return the result in a new object.
+All of the above are pure in the sense that they do not mutate `a`, but return the result in a new object.

 </div>